Divinity Journey – October, 2024

 What does it mean to go to seminary or divinity school?
 There are many answers and many perspectives, but here’s one that resonates for me: divinity school is the place where I go to learn theology and Godly wisdom, to challenge my beliefs, and to grow in love toward God and His people.
 It’s a blend of academic and practical field work that’s designed to help students become better ministers, biblical scholars, chaplains, and non-profit leaders, among many roles.
 There’s an emphasis placed on examining our world and our practices to help create better human experiences.

 This semester I am studying the Old Testament and the role of theology as it plays in healthcare today.
-I am learning about spiritual exercises like lecto and visual divinia that help me to grow deeper in the Word, and Centering Prayer which helps me to quietly draw God into my heart to listen for his divine inspiration.
+I am learning about spiritual exercises like lectio and visio divina that help me to grow deeper in the Word, and Centering Prayer which helps me to quietly draw God into my heart to listen for his divine inspiration.
 It’s a joyful journey full of questions, reflections, inspirational people and thoughtful acts.
 While I’m only in my first term of a four-year program, I can already see how my life and perspectives are changing and how I’m growing as a person.

 This blog post is the first in a monthly series that I invite you to follow as your time, energy and curiosity permit.
 My goal is to give you a better idea of what one can learn in divinity school and give you the opportunity to ask questions whether you are new to religious studies or have been a scholar for years.
 I won’t have all of the answers, but I’m happy to have you on the journey.